Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Background Knowledge on FCI

 \section{Background Knowledge on FCI}

-FCI, specifically referring to devices constructed using the Fluidic Computation Kit (Fig. \ref{fig:background}) \cite{lu_fluidic_2023} in our context, employs fluidic circuits with pneumatic components, such as valves, for performing logic computations through pneumatic signals.
-These signals are differentiated by positive pressure (1) and atmospheric pressure (0), facilitating logic operations and generating outputs based on these computations.
-The design space of FCI includes force input, mechanical computation, and tangible output:
+In our context, FCI refers to devices built using the Fluidic Computation Kit (Fig. \ref{fig:background}) \cite{lu_fluidic_2023}, which utilizes fluidic circuits with pneumatic components like valves to perform logic computations via pneumatic signals.
+These signals, represented by positive pressure (1) and atmospheric pressure (0), drive logic operations and generate outputs.
+The design space of FCI encompasses three key elements: force input, mechanical computation, and tangible output.

-- Input: This part mainly comprises airbags that detect actions leading to a change in internal air pressure, usually due to external forces applied during manipulation.
-This change in pressure shifts the input signal between atmospheric (0) and positive (1), allowing it to detect the presence, duration, frequency, and sudden changes of force.
+- Input: This part consists of airbags that detect changes in internal air pressure caused by external forces.
+These changes shift the input signal between atmospheric (0) and positive (1), enabling detection of force presence, duration, frequency, and sudden variations.

-- Computation: At the heart of FCI, the fluidic circuit receives air pressure input signals and processes them using predetermined logic calculations, subsequently producing output signals aimed at the output part.
-It is built with basic computational components (in triangle form) and various operators (created by combining components).
+- Computation: The fluidic circuit processes air pressure inputs through predetermined logic, generating output signals.
+It uses basic computational components (in triangle form) and operators created by combining these components.

-- Output: The output section can deliver feedback in multiple forms, such as shape-change, haptic feedback, olfactory feedback, and Acoustic feedback, all fundamentally powered by airflow.
+- Output: The output provides feedback in various forms, such as shape-change, haptic, olfactory, and acoustic feedback, all driven by airflow.